mecanicascience/PhysicsSimulationEngine/README.md

 <br/>

 ## Get Started
 To get started using pSEngine, you should check the [Physics Simulation Engine wiki](https://github.com/mecanicascience/PhysicsSimulationEngine/wiki), which also contains detailed information about mainly everything possible with this JavaScript library.
+If you just want to use a default template, you can found the [main template code here](https://github.com/mecanicascience/PhysicsSimulationEngine/tree/master/examples/template).

 If you want to know how simulations (and so, how this engine) works, you can also [read an article](https://mecanicascience.herokuapp.com/article/les_bases_de_la_simulation&articleview&3) published on the website of Mecanica Science called 'Simulation bases'.
 (Warning : Article is written in French).